top of page

 Sarah-Luella Baker

 I studied and lived in this area for ten years, completing a BFA in Modern Dance, and assisting in the direction of a small experimental dance company.
-In 2001, I relocated to the Bay Area and the ancestral lands of the Ohlone and the Coast Miwok.
+In 2001, I relocated to the Bay Area*.
 While in California I earned an MFA in Choreography, formed a band, choreographed and performed in stage works of my own and others, and met my life partner.
 Through all of this time I was beginning to understand and develop myself as an educator.
 I was introduced to constructivist theory and began to implement emergent learning in my creative movement and choreography classes for children, teens, and adults.
 I also swam naked, climbed rocks, camped under stars, hiked 110 miles of the PCT, and made friends who feel like family.

-In 2007 I became pregnant with my first child, and my partner Peter and I relocated to Portland, OR- the ancestral lands of the Chinook, Multnomah, Clackamas, Kalapuya, Molalla, Kathlamet, Wasco, and current bands of Cowlitz, Chinook, and Siletz people- this beautiful land that I have called home for sixteen years now; the longest time this uprooted body has lived anywhere.
-On this land, hawthorn, elderberry, bald eagle, peregrine, osprey, and coyote are some of my fellow travelers.
+In 2007 I became pregnant with my first child, and my partner Peter and I relocated to Portland, OR*- this beautiful land that I have called home for sixteen years now; the longest time this uprooted body has lived anywhere.

 Blessings to you on this journey.